ClusterHQ/unofficial-flocker-tools/README.md

 * OpenStack deployment (e.g. Rackspace, private cloud) if you want to use our OpenStack backend
 * ~~Any other infrastructure if you want to try out our alpha ZFS backend~~ (does not work yet)

+make sure you can log into the nodes as **root** with a private key.

 ## cluster.yml

 there are 3 example configuration files that correspond to the backend Flocker will use - base your cluster.yml on one of these files: